ut-proj/undermidi/README.md

 * GNU `make`
 * A modern install of Erlang (v20+)
 * [rebar3](https://www.rebar3.org/) (Erlang build tool)

+If you would like to (or need to) build the Golang `midiserver` binary yourself, You'll need the following
 * Golang
+* header files from `libasound2-dev` (if you're compiling on Linux)

+You can then run `make build`.

+If you would like to download [one of the binaries](https://github.com/ut-proj/midiserver/releases) instead, you can run `make download`.

 This project's `rebar.config.script` will set the required Go environment variables.